SIS Card

-The SIS Card (SIS = Sociaal InformatieSysteem / Système Information Social, English: Social Information System) in Belgium was a chip card system.
-The cards were credit card size and were used to justify the rights of the owner (or their legal guardian, for minors) to access a social security system when spending on medicine.
+The SIS Card (SIS = Sociaal Informatie Systeem / Système Information Social, English: Social Information System) in Belgium was a chip card system.
+The cards were credit card size and were used to prove the rights of the cardholder (or their legal guardian, for minors) to access the social security system when spending on medicine.

 The card was first issued in 1998 for all people living in Belgium.

-From 1 October 1998 it was compulsory for every Belgian citizen to possess a SIS card.
+From October 1, 1998 it was compulsory for every Belgian citizen to possess a SIS card.

-In August 2011, it was announced the cards would soon stop being issued.

-Starting on 1 January 2012, citizens wishing to do so, (and with their medic's pharmacist's agreement) could show their ID card instead of SIS.
-However, a medic or pharmacist could not refuse a SIS card and could refuse to accept an ID card.
+In August 2011, it was announced that soon, new cards would no longer be issued.
+Starting on January 1, 2012, citizens wishing to do so, (and with their doctor's or pharmacist's agreement) could show their ID card instead of SIS.
+However, a doctor or pharmacist could not refuse a SIS card and had the right to refuse to accept an ID card.

-Starting on 1 January 2014, SIS cards were no longer compulsory for Belgian citizens, no longer issued, and health workers were allowed to refuse them.
-Boxes into which citizens could dispose of their SIS cards were provided.

-On 1 January 2017, all cards then active expired and they cannot be any longer accepted.
-The card was replaced by isi+ Card.
+The Belgian Federal Government officially announced a gradual phaseout of the traditional SIS card, initiating a transition to an electronic ID based system, on 1 January 2014.
+This was outlined in a Cabinet-approved proposal from the Minister of Social Affairs.
+On January 1, 2017, all still active cards expired and could no longer be accepted.
+The card was replaced by the new isi+ Card.